On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Introduction

 Merton's portfolio optimization problem which consists in maximizing an investor's expected utility from terminal wealth with respect to a given utility function has served as a cornerstone in mathematical finance.
 It is the most classic financial economic approach to understand how the market volatility affect investment demands.
 In the classical~\cite{Heston1993} stochastic volatility framework, this problem was solved explicitly in~\cite{Kraft2005}, building on the representation results of~\cite{zariphopoulou2001solution}, and extensions to general affine stochastic volatility models were obtained in~\cite{KallsenMuhleKarbe2010} using stochastic control theory.
 In the Volterra framework, however, the volatility process is non-Markovian, which prevents the direct application of the classical stochastic control methods based on the Hamilton--Jacobi--Bellman (HJB) partial differential equation.
 In order to circumvent this difficulty, \cite{HanWong2020b}, inspired by~\cite{fouque2018aoptimal}, adopt a martingale distortion ansatz and apply the martingale optimality principle to derive explicit optimal investment strategies in a single-asset or mono-asset Volterra--Heston model.

 Motivated by several important empirical stylized facts about real financial markets such as choice among multiple assets, rough volatility behavior, correlations across stocks or assets and leverage effects (i.e., correlation between a stock and its volatility), multivariate rough volatility models have recently been developed ; see, e.g.,~\cite{abi2019affine,TomasRosenbaum2021}.
-In~\cite{AichingerDesmettre2021}, the authors analyze the Merton portfolio problems with power utility for a class of multivariate Volterra Heston models that features both inter-asset correlations and correlation between a stock and its volatility.
-In the present paper, we solve the Merton portfolio problem for investors with power and exponential utility functions, within the class of the so-called \textit{fake stationary multivariate affine Volterra models}.
+In~\cite{AichingerDesmettre2021}, the authors analyze the Merton portfolio problems with power utility for a class of multivariate Volterra Heston models that features correlation between a stock and its volatility.
+In the present paper, we solve the Merton portfolio problem for investors with \textit{power, exponential} and \textit{logarithmic utility functions}, within the class of the so-called \textit{fake stationary multivariate affine Volterra models}.

-{\bf Main contributions.} Building upon recent developments in volatility and Volterra models ~\citep{GnabeyeuKarkarIdboufous2024, EGnabeyeuPR2025, EGnabeyeuR2025} and motivated by recent works and advances on multivariate Volterra volatility modeling \cite{abi2019affine, TomasRosenbaum2021,AichingerDesmettre2021}, the primary objective of this paper is to advance the literature on utility maximization along two main directions: \begin{itemize} \item[(i)] We introduce a class of \textit{ multivariate fake stationary affine Volterra stochastic volatility models} that capture key stylized features of financial markets, including heterogeneous roughness across assets, possibly stochastic inter-asset correlations, and leverage effects namely, dependence between asset returns and their respective volatilities while maintaining a consistent modeling framework across time scales, from short to long maturities. \item[(ii)] This model preserve analytical tractability, thereby enabling explicit characterization of the optimal investment strategy for the Merton's problem, despite the intrinsic challenges posed by multivariate non-Markovian dynamics. \end{itemize}
+{\bf Main contributions.} Building upon recent developments in Volterra models ~\citep{ EGnabeyeuPR2025,EGnabeyeuR2025} and motivated by recent works and advances on multivariate Volterra volatility modeling \cite{abi2019affine, TomasRosenbaum2021,AichingerDesmettre2021}, the primary objective of this paper is to advance the literature on utility maximization along two main directions: \begin{itemize} \item[(i)] We introduce a class of \textit{ multivariate fake stationary affine Volterra stochastic volatility models} that capture key stylized features of financial markets, including heterogeneous roughness across assets, and leverage effects namely, dependence between asset returns and their respective volatilities while maintaining a \textit{consistent modeling framework across time scales}, from short to long maturities. \item[(ii)] This model preserve analytical tractability, thereby enabling explicit characterization of the optimal investment strategy for the Merton's problem, despite the intrinsic challenges posed by multivariate non-Markovian dynamics.
+The optimal value is characterized by the solution of an associated Riccati BSDE (Riccati BSDE) whose generator is quadratic in the Brownian stochastic integrand (denoted by \(\Lambda\)).